 A fever is usually caused by infections from viruses (such as a cold or the flu) or bacteria (such as strep throat or some ear infections).
 The fever itself is not the disease, only a sign that the body’s defenses are trying to fight an infection.

-Febrile seizures (seizures caused by fever) occur in 3 or 4 out of every 100 children between six months and five years of age, but most often around twelve to eighteen months old.
+Febrile seizures (seizures caused by fever) occur in 3 or 4 out of every 100 children between six months and five years of age, but most often around 12 to 18 months old.
+Learn more about the symptoms of febrile seizures, and what to do if your child has one.

 View